Timeline 1626: Drawing of Isabella Brant

 Isabella Brant talks:

-Peter Paul has portrayed me more than once with real paint.
+Peter Paul portrayed me more than once with real paint.
 The first time was, when I turned 18 and we were joined in marriage.
-That is to say: we are sitting together in the same frame, under the honeysuckle, a symbol of marital love.
+That is to say: we are sitting together under a honeysuckle bower, a symbol of fidelity and marital love.

 Our families had been living close to each other.
-They had known each other for a long time; my father Jan was a secretary to the city council and his father Jan Rubens had been an alderman.
+They had known each other for a long time; my father, Jan Brant, was a secretary to the city council and his father, Jan Rubens, had been an alderman.

 I look after the household, not after the apprentices; however, let me tell you something.
 Peter Paul’s best pupil – as he puts it himself – Anthony van Dyck, followed his master’s example and went to Italy in October 1621.
-But first he gave me another portrait as a present.
-There you can see me sitting in front of a red curtain, with our courtyard and the beautiful gate to the garden as a backdrop.
+But before he left, he gave me another portrait as a present.
+That’s me, sitting in front of a red curtain, with our courtyard and as a backdrop the beautiful gate to the garden, a real Antwerp landmark designed by Peter Paul himself!

-As you see, we are a well-to-do couple.
-It helps that Peter Paul is a court painter to our beloved archdukes in Brussels, but that he is still allowed to live and work in Antwerp.
-A few years ago, he bought this house with land, and he had his studio built according to his own design.
-He was eager to show me the drawings he had made of the palazzi in Genova; this piece of sunny Italian architecture has really brightened up our northern city.
+As you can see, we are a well-to-do couple.
+Peter Paul is a court painter to our beloved archdukes in Brussels, but he is allowed to live and work in Antwerp.
+A few years ago, he bought this property and he had his studio built according to his own design.
+He was so eager to show me the drawings he had made of the palazzi in Genova.
+His studio, this piece of sunny Italian architecture has really brightened up our northern city.

 Van Dyck would not see Isabella alive again; she died on June 20, 1626; the plague had been spreading in Antwerp for a year, but it hasn’t been established whether this was the real cause of her death.
 The statement at the time only said: